Financial Aid Forms

 image of a jar of coins and a small graduation hat

-This is used to request consideration of an "unusual" event or circumstance that may have caused adverse effects to the families financial resources and was beyond the families control.
-These can include but are not limited to Employment layoffs, downsizing, reduced hours or other changes, divorce or death in the family, or medical bills that have been paid (beyond the 11% protection allowance) and insurance will not reimburse.
+This is used to request consideration of an event or circumstance that may have caused adverse effects to the family's financial resources and was beyond the family's control.
+These can include but are not limited to employment layoffs, downsizing, reduced hours or other changes, divorce or death in the family, or medical bills that have been paid (beyond the 11% protection allowance) and insurance will not reimburse.
 In the event of a "one-time" monetary benefit (taxed or untaxed) that will not be repeated consideration will be reviewed but may not be discounted in full or at all.

 a ball of money in a pair of cupped hands